pkusnail/product_image_segmentation/README.md

 # Algorithm

-  In order to do image segmentation and object detection at the same time, and train the data within 2 weeks and get a good enough model, I chose Mask RCNN with Resnet 50 as backbone.\
+  In order to do image segmentation and object detection at the same time, and train the data within 2 weeks and get a good enough model, I chose Mask RCNN with Resnet 50 as backbone.
-  I modified [matterport Mask RCNN](https://github.com/matterport/Mask_RCNN) to support training with annotation from [ebay Modanet](https://github.com/eBay/modanet) and images from [paperdoll](https://github.com/kyamagu/paperdoll)

 # DataSet
    data sources:
   * [imaterialist-fashion-2019-FGVC6](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6)